AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

      - ✅ **Field-Level Sensitivity Classification:** The fields title, urgency, status, and assignedTo are marked as **IsPotentiallyPersonal**, triggering automatic audit logging for any access or modification to these fields.

   - **Conversation Message Protection:**
-    - ✅ Sensitive Message Logging: The message field within the conversation element is marked as **IsPotentiallySensitive**, ensuring that all conversation messages—which may contain personal details, private communications, or sensitive customer information—are captured in the audit log with complete context.
+    - ✅ Sensitive Message Logging: The message field within the conversation element is marked as **IsPotentiallySensitive**, ensuring that all conversation messages - which may contain personal details, private communications, or sensitive customer information - are captured in the audit log with complete context.
     - ✅ Enhanced Audit Trail: Any create, read, update, or delete operation on conversation messages will now generate detailed audit log entries, providing a forensic record for compliance audits and threat detection.

 ## ✅ 5.
 Verification